FilePath encoding in Haskell

 File and directory names are values of type

-, whose precise meaning is operating system dependent.
+String, whose precise meaning is operating system dependent.

 While it never explicitly says this, what it means is that FilePath